 - unexplained malnutrition

-Your doctor will give you instructions for how to prepare for the procedure.
-Make sure to follow them.
+Your doctor will give you instructions on how to prepare for the procedure.
+Make sure to follow them carefully.
 You may need to:

 - stop taking aspirin or other blood-thinning medications

-- avoid solid foods and milk after 10 p.m. on the day before the procedure
+- avoid solid foods and milk after 10 p.m. the night before the procedure

 - only drink clear liquids the day of the procedure

-- avoid all liquids four hours before the procedure
+- avoid all liquids for at least four hours before the procedure

 An enteroscopy is an outpatient procedure, which means that you can go home the same day as the procedure.
-It usually takes between 45 minutes and four hours to complete.
+It usually takes between 45 minutes and two hours to complete.

-Depending on the type of enteroscopy, your doctor will either fully sedate you or give you medicine to help you relax.
+Depending on the type enteroscopy being performed, your doctor will either fully sedate you or give you medicine to help you relax.
 These medications will be administered through a vein in your arm.

-During the procedure, your doctors will record video or take pictures.
+During the procedure, your doctor will record a video or take pictures.
 These can be reviewed in more detail after the procedure is done.
-Doctors may also take tissue samples or remove existing tumors.
+Your doctor may also take tissue samples or remove existing tumors.
 The removal of any tissue or tumor won’t cause any pain.